 Monday – Temple of Literature and Fine Art Museum

-On Monday, with Trang back at work, and my departure from Hanoi at 7pm, I had another full day to explore this charming city. by foot.
+On Monday, with Trang back at work, and my departure from Hanoi at 7pm, I had another full day to explore this charming city, this time by foot.
 I chose to walk about 30-45 minutes from my hotel to go to The Temple of Literature and the Fine Art Museum.

 Temple of Literature – Van Mieu – Quoc Tu Giam